EkType/Baloo2/README.md

 ![Baloo 2](https://raw.githubusercontent.com/EkType/Baloo2/master/Promotion/Baloo_header.png "Baloo 2")

 A perfect blend of pointy paws in a coat of fur, Baloo is an affable display typeface by Ek Type.
+This heavy spurless design has already garnered praise for its distinctive jovial nature and its multi script design.

-Baloo is a distinctive heavy spurless design with a subtle tinge of playfulness and all the bare necessities of type.
-Snuggling several scripts under a single weight, the typeface focuses on giving equal justice to every act of this gentle jungle affair to secure single and multi-script use.
-Carefree yet confident, warm yet entertaining, sprightly yet intelligible, Baloo infuses life everywhere it goes.
+The all new Baloo 2 now comes in 5 distinct weights ranging from the light footed Regular to the affable ExtraBold.
+The lighter weights retain Baloo's characteristic bounce, but they do so slightly, infusing life into each word.
+This allows Baloo 2 to freely fraternise with texts of all Sizes and temperaments – be it short bursts or copious reams, demanding headlines or whispering bylines.
+Carefree yet confident, sprightly yet versatile, the renewed family of Baloo promises to bring warmth to every project.

 Baloo 2 is an extension of the [Baloo Project](https://github.com/EkType/Baloo).
 The Devanagari and Latin script font from the earlier project has now been extended to five weights.

-Well fed and thoroughly nourished across every script, it took a team of committed type designers to rear Baloo and raise it to be the typeface we love.
-Baloo 2 is designed by Sarang Kulkarni and Maithili Shingre.
+Baloo 2 (Latin+Devanagari) is designed by Sarang Kulkarni and Maithili Shingre.
 Font engineering and type design assistance by Noopur Datye and Girish Dalvi.

 ### License